Yougesh978/bios/README.md

 ### HARD
-2) Using SELENIUM for automating file upload in a website using python Refered several several blogs and websites which would fill the read me files just with the links so havent added any...but there a shot notes describing the functionality of each of the element used in the the code, as a beginner as making notes sid eby side
+2) Using SELENIUM for automating file upload in a website using python .

+Refered several several blogs and websites which would fill the read me files just with the links so havent added any...but there a shot notes describing the functionality of each of the element used in the the code, as a beginner as making notes side by side
 >![image](https://user-images.githubusercontent.com/109974757/201534667-9f284ff6-afe4-4c89-9b43-e3b505a6095c.png)